-

 You can be taxable in Denmark in two ways

 You can be taxable in Denmark in two ways.
-You are either fully taxable or partially taxable.
-Fully taxable means that you must file your tax return and pay tax on the entirety of your global income, regardless of the type of income.
+You are either full taxable or partial taxable.
+Full taxable means that you must file your tax return and pay tax on the entirety of your global income, regardless of the type of income.
 Conversely, those who are partially taxable must only pay tax from their sources of income within Denmark.
 For example, this could be income from working for a temporary period, board fees, dividends from shares or rent income from a rental property in Denmark.

 Full Tax Liability